Lokithegod/employees_list/README.md

 Application can:
-* Create a new employeeqq
+* Create a new employee
 * Update existing employee
 * Remove employee
 * List all employees